This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Join a Boat Tour

-The most popular boat tour destination from Trincomalee is nearby Pigeon Island.
 Situated off the coast of Nilaveli Beach, Pigeon Island is one of Sri Lanka’s natural parks.
-It is home to some of the best coral reefs in the country.
+It’s home to some of the best coral reefs in the country.

-Exploring Kunchikumban Aru Lagoon by boat is yet another great way to discover Trincomalee’s hidden gems.
-This boat tour takes you along the tranquil waters of one of numerous tanks constructed in Sri Lanka in ancient times.
+This boat tour takes you along the tranquil waters of one of the numerous tanks constructed in Sri Lanka in ancient times.

 This photo shows Kunchikumban Aru Lagoon.
 More specifically, a couple of trees near the water.
 It is a cloudy afternoon.